 Estate sale season is pretty hot and heavy around here this fall.
-If you’ve never been to a sale before, you really should try one out.
-They can be quite addictive.
+If you've never been to a sale before, you really should try one out.
+They can be game-changing.

 No, not every single one is a hit, but you can usually scope out what is for sale before you ever get in your car.
 Most estate sale companies nowadays either advertise on Craigslist, have their own website or will email you when they have sales coming up.
 Then you can sit at home in your pj's and check out the online photos first and see if there's anything that floats your boat.